VOLTTRON/volttron/docs/source/specifications/configuration-store.rst

 Agent Configuration Store
 =========================

-This document describes the configuration store subsystem feature and explains how an agent uses it.
+This document describes the configuration store feature and explains how an agent uses it.

 The configuration store enables users to store agent configurations on the platform and allows the agent to automatically retrieve them during runtime.
 Users may update the configurations and the agent will automatically be informed of the changes.